alexislozano/website/content/hexagonal-architecture-in-rust-3.md

 The only use of `rouille` will be inside of the `api` folder.
 If in the future, we want to replace `rouille` with `actix`, we'll just have to change the content of `api` (actually we'll also have to make some functions async but that's orthogonal to the web framework).

 Let's now add some code to have a basic working API returning some text when sending a `GET` request on `/health`.
-For this, let us first import the `rouille` macros is our `main.rs` file and use some function we'll create afterwards:
+For this, let us first import the `rouille` macros in our `main.rs` file and use some function we'll create afterwards:

 ```
 mod api;